Military families share their top 10 PCS hacks

 • Pro tip: Use baggies to store screws and bolts for furniture.
 Tape them to the furniture, or label the baggies and then put them in one box you carry with you.

-• Wrap it up!
+6. Wrap it up!
 Protect belongings by wrapping them in plastic wrap, bags, or newspaper.
 For example, keep bedsheets dust-free by storing them in plastic bags.
-And place forks, knives, etc., inside a flatware holder, and cover it with plastic wrap.
+And place forks, knives, etc. inside a flatware holder, and cover it with plastic wrap.

 • Pro tip: You’ll likely need towels, sheets, and a shower curtain when you arrive at your new home, especially if you get there before your boxes.
 Wrap or bag these things and carry them with you.

-• Tighten loose lids.
+7. Tighten loose lids.
 Full soap dispensers can lead to a soapy mess upon arrival.
-So, empty soap dispensers, tape down lids, or securely wrap containers with food or other items to prevent spills during travel.
+So, empty soap dispensers, tape down lids, and securely wrap containers with food or other items to prevent spills during travel.

-Visit HPRC’s website for more packing and travel tips to help make your move a smooth one!
+Visit HPRC’s website for more nutrition, packing, and travel tips to help make your move a smooth one!